Munoz fired by Watford, 1st managerial exit of EPL season

 WATFORD, England (AP) — Watford fired Xisco Munoz after less than a year in charge on Sunday, making him the first managerial departure of the Premier League season.

-The Spaniard is the 14th manager to leave to the club in a decade.
-Watford is 14th in the standings with seven points from the opening seven games — the last a 1-0 loss at Leeds on Saturday.
+The Spaniard is the 14th manager to leave the club in a decade.
+His dismissal came with Watford 14th in the standings with seven points from the opening seven games — the last a 1-0 loss at Leeds on Saturday.

 “The board feels recent performances strongly indicate a negative trend at a time when team cohesion should be visibly improving,” Watford said.